jungnoh/req-meta-middleware/README.md

 const options = {
    // Domains of the server (default: [])
   internalDomains: ['foo.com'],
-  // When set to true, req IP will not be parsed and req.inbound.ip will be null. (default: false)
+  // When set to true, req IP will not be parsed and req.meta.ip will be null. (default: false)
   skipIP: false,
   // When set to true, the referrer database will be fetched from the web. (default: true)
   // Otherwise, local database stored in data/referers.json will be used.